-The 4300C provides relay closure outputs which can be used to implement an automated batch sorting system for components or products, operate counters, sound alarms or shut off a process.
+The 4300C provides relay closure outputs which can be used to implement an automated batch sorting system for components or products, operate counters, sound alarms, or shut off a process.
 Resistors, transformers, strain gauges, thermocouples and thermistors are a few items which could be individually toleranced in this manner for matching purposes.

 The HLC relay terminal is internally wired to three relays which are active only when the HLC mode is selected.
 According to the result of the comparison, one of the relays will have its contacts closed while the remaining two relays will have contacts open.
 The standard "relay contact closure" feature allows an automated sorting process to be set up at an economical cost.
-The screw type terminal allows connections to wires or spade lugs.
+The screw type terminal allows connections to wire or spade lugs.
 Contacts are rated at 100V, 100mA.
-Truth table of the contacts is listed in Table 9. Ω 's symbol represents the load measured value, UL is the upper limit and LL is the lower limit set by the user.
+The table below is a truth table of the contacts. $\Omega$ 's symbol represents the load measured value; UL is the upper limit and LL is the lower limit set by the user.